 It’s always best to go with a mouse that is most comfortable for your personal grip.
 While an ergonomic mouse is designed specifically for a natural grip there are other elements you need to keep in mind.

 The price of an ergonomic mouse will vary.
 You can pick up inexpensive options for under $20, or you can spend upwards of $100 or so on such a mouse.
 It really comes down to what you want to spend on the mouse and the other features you’re interested in.

 How does the mouse connect to your computer?
 Does it connect via a USB cable or does it use a wireless connection such as Bluetooth?
 If it does use Bluetooth how long does the battery last, or do you swap in replaceable AA/AAA batteries?
 Each has its own pros and cons, depending on how long your activity sessions last.

-> Some ergonomic mice will also allow you to connect via both Bluetooth and USB so you can quickly connect and charge your mouse on while using it.
+Some ergonomic mice will also allow you to connect via both Bluetooth and USB so you can quickly connect and charge your mouse while using it.

-> Do you want a mouse that has the traditional two buttons?
+Do you want a mouse that has the traditional two buttons?
 Or maybe you want additional control within your mouse and are looking for something with side buttons or even a central button where the scroll wheel is.

 This may come down to what you use the mouse for.
 If you play video games with the mouse you might want to add more controls to it.
 If you use your mouse for photo editing you can assign hot keys to the buttons as well.